Joshua-Koshy/Custom-CPU-Simulator/README.md

 This repository provides a complete, modular implementation of the LC-3b computer architecture—from source-level assembly to a fully pipelined CPU core. **This includes original hardware and microcode designed by Joshua Koshy, adding new functionality to the original microarchitecture.** Each module represents a self-contained component of the architecture and can be used independently or as part of a larger toolchain.

-The overall system models how real processors evolve from basic instruction interpreters to multi-stage pipelines with protection, exceptions, and virtual memory.

 ---

 ## Module Index